Violin Concerto No. 1 (Bruch): Lasting popularity

 Bruch also composed two more violin concertos, but neither has gained as much fame as his first, which continues to be very popular in both repertoire and audience terms.
-This was a source of great frustration for Bruch, who wrote to Simrock: “Nothing compares to the laziness, stupidity and dullness of many German violinists.
+This was a source of great frustration for Bruch, who wrote to Simrock: Nothing compares to the laziness, stupidity and dullness of many German violinists.
 Every fortnight another one comes to me wanting to play the first concerto.
-I have now become rude; and have told them: ‘I cannot listen to this concerto any more – did I perhaps write just this one?
-Go away and once and for all play the other concertos, which are just as good, if not better.”
+I have now become rude; and have told them: 'I cannot listen to this concerto any more – did I perhaps write just this one?
+Go away and once and for all play the other concertos, which are just as good, if not better.'

 In 1903 Bruch visited Naples, and local violinists gathered near where he was staying to salute him.
-Bruch complained: “On the corner of the Via Toledo they stand there, ready to break out with my first violin concerto as soon as I allow myself to be seen.
+Bruch complained: On the corner of the Via Toledo they stand there, ready to break out with my first violin concerto as soon as I allow myself to be seen.
 (They can all go to the devil!
-As if I had not written other equally good concertos!)”
+As if I had not written other equally good concertos!)

-In 1996, it was voted the number one work in the Classic FM (UK) Hall of Fame by the station's listeners.
+In 1996, it was voted the number one work in the Classic FM Hall of Fame by the station's listeners.
 In its profile of Bruch, Classic FM described the violin concerto as "one of the best works of the Romantic period".

 In October 2019, the concerto was the subject of BBC Radio 4's Tales from the Stave with Joshua Bell seeing the original manuscript for the first time.